Skip to main content

 As one reference point, look at the way Cuaron builds suspense in his Potter film versus the way Columbus did in his films.
 When Harry hears the basilisk’s voice in the walls, the camera starts to hover over Harry as though taking on the perspective of the spectral voice in the walls, all while keeping a claustrophobically tight frame around Harry’s face.
 The scene is underscored with a creeping motif, and the lighting grows a little less saturated.
 Columbus generates tension by drenching the scene with the suggested presence of an unseen, ghostly entity.

-Compare that to a similar scene in Prisoner of Azkaban when Harry is menaced by the “The Grim.”
+Compare that to a similar scene in "Prisoner of Azkaban" when Harry is menaced by the The Grim.
 There’s no music in this scene, at least at the start.
 Cuaron makes the situation seem direr not by making everything less colorful but by drowning it all in shadows.
 There’s also a lot of build-up in this moment by having the structures in the playground stir and creak as though responding to an unseen evil before we finally see the vague outline of The Grim.
 In both scenes, the intent is roughly the same, but both directors have a slightly different way of achieving this effect.

-Another fascinating aspect of Cuaron’s voice is his interest in the seemingly irrelevant quirks of this wizarding world.
+Another fascinating aspect of Cuaron’s voice is his interest in the small quirks of this wizarding world.
 The film devotes an entire scene where Harry wrestles with the Monstrous Book of Monsters, a minor feature of the book that played no real part in the main storyline and resolved no plot points.
 Why spend two minutes of the film’s precious runtime focusing on Harry’s war against his homework when we could use that time explaining the Marauder’s Map connection to Harry’s dad?

 Probably for the same reason that he devoted an entire scene to Harry’s first flight on Buckbeak.
 In the book, their little adventure takes Harry more or less one lap around Hagrid’s cabin.
-The movie expands on that in a two-minute sequence that takes Harry all around the castle and over the lake.
-Like Harry’s little midnight reflection in the first film, this scene moves past merely conveying plot information and jumps straight to the heart of what we want from these movies: the vicarious thrill of living in a fantastical, magical world you can only get in film.
+The movie expands on that in a two-minute sequence which takes Harry all around the castle and over the lake.
+Like Harry’s little midnight reflection in the first film, this scene moves past merely spouting plot information and jumps straight to the heart of what we want from these movies: the vicarious thrill of living in a fantastical, magical world you can only get in film.
 The world in which Harry lives is bizarre and fascinating, and Cuaron makes it his mission to explore all of its nooks and crannies.

 Long before spoken word was a part of the film's repertoire, you saw talented filmmakers making the most of the film experience with only the creative use of imagery.
 F.W.
 Murnau's Sunrise: A Song of Two Humans sees a husband and wife go through a deep and profound transformation as a couple, and the only way to communicate that is through what plays out visually onscreen.
-And with very few title cards to tell us, it falls mostly on the images to describe not only the literal plot actions, "the man and the wife are rediscovering their love for each other," but the deep emotional undercurrents that this entails.
+And with only a few title cards to tell us, it falls mostly on the images to describe not only the literal plot actions, "the man and the wife are rediscovering their love for each other," but the deep emotional undercurrents that this entails.

 I bring this up because a part of any given director's artistic sensibility is how they use the film medium's specific features to impart not only literal plot information, but meaning.
 Good directors know how to describe their story through the nuances of film language itself.